 Minors have the right to an attorney anytime they’re brought into custody for questioning.
 It’s important to exercise that right to avoid saying something you’ll regret later.

-Our Frisco criminal defense lawyers at Edgett Law Firm take juvenile crimes cases seriously.
+Our Frisco criminal defense lawyers at the Edgett Law Firm take juvenile crimes cases seriously.
 We’ll do everything we can to make sure your child has the aggressive defense they deserve.

 When we establish an attorney client relationship, our attorneys can also help by: